slawomir-pryczek/FlatDB/README.md

 FlatDB is modern memcached replacement, which is designed to be ideal for dynamic web applications.

 Firstly it's written from scratch, taking modern hardware specifications into account, it's simple, has no legacy code such as ascii protocol support and has many features which are not supported or buggy in original memcached server.

-It was created mainly to deal with limitations of memcached LRU algorithm and badly written memcache extensions for PHP.
+It was created mainly to deal with limitations of memcached LRU algorithm and lack of properly working memcached extension for PHP7.
 It's based on [HSServer](https://github.com/slawomir-pryczek/HSServer) which is generic server implementation you can use to easily expose services written in golang over network.

+# Requirements
+PHP7 for the client, golang 1.7 for compiling server, 32 bit compilation is **not supported** and the server compiled for 32 bit enviroments will likely segfault because it won't be able to allocate continuous blocks of memory.

 ## Main advantages
 - Server is written using 100% golang, can be easily compiled on serveral operating system